VCU's Curry, Williams taking on responsibility they've always imagined

 Williams and Curry also grabbed seven rebounds apiece and each dished out three assists Monday.
 Curry nabbed three steals and Williams two.

-They’re two players who have come a long way over their VCU journeys.
+They’re two players who have come a long way during their VCU journeys.
 But now they’re right where they thought they could be, carrying the keys for the Rams.

-But they’re also roles that could prove pivotal to VCU this winter.
+But they’re also roles that could be pivotal to VCU this winter.

 “We talk about it a lot,” Curry said.
 “More in a joking way, because that’s how me and Vince is.